-This February join school leaders like you who will participate in the Shadow a Student Challenge!
-This year, our goal is for even more of you to put on sneakers, learn about your students’ needs, and take action.
-Be sure to sign up before Groundhog Day on February 2 to connect with other Shadowers and be part of a collective movement of educators making positive change in their schools.Sign up
+This year join school leaders like you who will participate in the Shadow a Student Challenge!
+Our goal is for even more of you to put on sneakers, learn about your students’ needs, and take action.
+Be sure to sign up today to connect with other Shadowers and be part of a collective movement of educators making positive change in their schools.Sign up

-The Shadow a Student Challenge is a fun, illuminating, and supportive journey where school leaders come together to empathize with their students and take new kinds of action at their school.
+The Shadow a Student Challenge is a fun, illuminating, and supportive journey where educators come together to empathize with their students and take new kinds of action at their school.
 Our free toolkit supports you through all four steps: Prep, Shadow, Reflect and Act.

 Educators and researchers have long known that shadowing can lead to powerful observations and insights to drive change.
 The Shadow a Student Challenge provides methods and a network to help school leaders achieve Deeper Learning for all students.

-The challenge is open to all school leaders - at any school, anywhere in the world!
+The challenge is open to all educators - at any school, anywhere in the world!

 Karen Ritter, an assistant principal at a high school just outside of Chicago, wanted to see her school through a student’s eyes.
 So she decided to follow 9th grader Alan Garcia, who came to her asking to be switched out of the many remedial classes in which he is enrolled, hoping to get a clear view of his experience in the classroom.

 Participating in this process allowed me to have authentic data to support the needs of our campus from the perspective of a student.

 I walked away feeling good about the progress we had made as school.
 It has opened my eyes to many possibilities.

 We take for granted what our kids know and feel.
 I was surprised at how little time we give them to reflect and create.